 SQLite has been used with great success as the on-disk file format

-for desktop applications such as version control systems,
+for desktop applications such as financial analysis tools, CAD

 packages, record keeping programs, and so forth.
 The traditional